 The example of the ramp is a case in point.
-But importantly, the ramp needs to be wide enough for two people to walk side by side so they can continue signing.
+Importantly, the width of the ramp should allow two people to walk side by side so they can continue signing.
 Steps and stairways interrupt their vision and therefore their conversation.
 Coolen discusses three principles: Mobility and Proximity, Space and Proximity, and Sensory Reach.

 The title of the article is, DeafSpace and Disability: A research into DeafSpace design and its peculiarities in relation to other architectural adaptations for disabilities.
 It is an open access thesis, which is relatively short with text that is to the point.
 The university page has a link to the PDF at the bottom of the page.